laurelmclean/bubble-tea-shop/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Navigate to the project directory and install dependencies by running npm install.
+2. Navigate to the project directory and install dependencies by running `npm install``.
 3. Start the development server by running npm start.
-4. Open the app in your browser.
+4. Open the app in your browser by running `npm start`.

 ## Usage